Skip to main content

 That dynamic has real consequences for CPG brands.
 Without a direct relationship with consumers, there is no first-party data.
 Without first-party data, personalisation is impossible, campaign targeting is blunt, and it is extremely difficult to prove that any particular marketing investment actually changed purchase behaviour.

-A well-designed CPG loyalty program changes this equation.
-It creates a direct channel between brand and consumer, captures behavioural data that the retailer will never share, and builds the kind of ongoing engagement that transforms occasional buyers into committed brand advocates.
+A well-designed CPG loyalty programme changes this equation.
+It creates a direct channel between brand and consumer, captures behavioural data that the retailer will never share, and builds the kind of ongoing engagement that turns occasional buyers into committed brand advocates.
 Getting it right takes strategic thinking, the right mechanics, and a technology platform that can operate across retail environments without friction.

 What Makes a CPG Loyalty Program Different